noelmcloughlin/iot-edge-stepping-stones/mqtt/README.rst

     Insert DB: NOELWEATHER_A/t, val:29.31
     Insert DB: NOELWEATHER_A/p, val:1043.44677734

-* Lets push the solution harder by using second ('bme680') board and MQTT broker...

-* Open New Terminal on hostB and publish to/from different broker/board-
+* Lets push the solution harder by using second ('bme680') board and MQTT broker.
+Open New Terminal on hostB and publish to/from different broker/board-

 .. code-block:: bash